Course - Programming and Data in Business - IIRA2001

 Skills

-- The student is to be able to use programming to simulate, model and solve problems in business administration and economics.
+- The student is to be able to use programming and digital tools (such as large language models) to simulate, model and solve problems in business administration and economics.

 General Competency